Coesfeld (Westf) station: History

 In the early 1990s, several modifications of the tracks began.
 The exit from Coesfeld station towards Ahaus (infrastructure line number (VzG) 2100) was realigned until 28 August 1993.
 Traffic on the Empel-Rees–Münster line (VzG 2265) towards Münster was transferred to the Duisburg–Quakenbrück tracks on 13 November 1994 and its original track to Lutum were dismantled.
 The section of the Duisburg-Quakenbrück (VzG 2273) from Lutum to St. Arnold was completely closed on 1 January 1996 and has since been partly dismantled.

 Now there were no through passenger services on either the Empel-Rees–Münster line or on the Duisburg–Quakenbrück line.
 The elaborate grade-separated southern exit from the station had thus become superfluous.
 The exit towards Dülmen (VzG 2100) was moved on 30 November 1997 to the route of the former line to Borken (VzG 2265).

 In 2008, construction started on the Coesfeld (Westphalia) Cf interlocking, an electronic interlocking of class SIMIS-D and ZSB 2000.
-In the period up to 2012, this took over the functions of the three mechanical signal boxes in Coesfeld and, by remote control, signalling at the stations of Steinfurt-Burgsteinfurt (26 October 2008), Altenberge (9 November 2008), Gronau (Westfalen) and Ochtrup (both on 12 October 2008), Beelen, Telgte and Warendorf (all three 26 on October 2009), Ahaus and Epe (Westf) (22 November 2010), and most recently Billerbeck and Havixbeck (29 January 2012).
+In the period up to 2012, this took over the functions of the three mechanical signal boxes in Coesfeld and, by remote control, signalling at the stations of Steinfurt-Burgsteinfurt (26 October 2008), Altenberge (9 November 2008), Gronau (Westfalen) and Ochtrup (both on 12 October 2008), Beelen, Telgte and Warendorf (all three 26 in October 2009), Ahaus and Epe (Westf) (22 November 2010), and most recently Billerbeck and Havixbeck (29 January 2012).

 After a €6.5 million renovation, including the replacement of the old pedestrian tunnel with a new underpass with three lifts and the relaying of the tracks, Coesfeld station is now a modern, accessible station.
 It was officially inaugurated on 18 January 2013 in the presence of the transport minister of North Rhine-Westphalia, Michael Groschek.